mudandstars/api_gateway/README.md

 ### (Possible) Goals

--   can manage users via api
+-   can manage users and their api keys via api
 -   has a few sample endpoints that fulfill no real purpose
 -   when calling upon those endpoints, the following happens
     -   authenticates client via api token
         -   (maybe add authorization for different endpoints in the future)
-    -   Log incoming requests and responses for auditing and debugging purposes
+    -   Log incoming requests and responses for auditing and debugging purposes (in db? in logfile? different drivers available?)
     -   tracks users requests statistics for the different endpoints
     -   Monitor server performance metrics (e.g., response time, error rate)
     -   Define standardized error responses for various types of errors